digitalpacman/foundryvtt-pf2e-reach-templates/README.md

 # Available Configurations

 You may choose which 5 colors are used for building the templates.

-You may choose which hotkey [a-z] is the hotkey.
+You may choose which key [a-z] is the hotkey.

 # Preview